 A meeting is then held with your creditors where they are able to vote on whether to accept, alter or reject your proposals – 75% of creditors must agree to the proposal in order for the IVA to go-ahead.
 As long as your proposal demonstrates a genuine desire to repay as much of your debt as you can afford, it is likely that creditors will accept your IVA.
 It is our role to guide you on what creditors will find acceptable.

 Once your IVA is approved all interest and charges on your unsecured debt is frozen.
 If creditors accept that you can only repay a proportion of your debt, the balance of your debt will be written off as long as you keep to the terms of your agreement.
-You will need to justify expenditure which exceeds these guidelines
+You will need to justify expenditure that exceeds these guidelines.